MaxwellRaymond/FacialRecognition/README.md

 ## How To Use
 ### Encoding Faces
-- Within the `/training` directory create a subdirectory with the name of the person who you want to train the model on.
+- Within the `/training` directory create a subdirectory with the person's name you want to train the model on.
 - Insert as many pictures as you see necessary into this subdirectory.
     - Example format can be found in the /training directory.
 - Run the command `python detector.py --train` to train the model on these faces and save the encodings to /output.